adelalsagoff/Spotify-Content-Base-Recommender/README.md

 Furthermore, as the business model of Spotify is built in a way where artists are compensated by number of streams, the homogenisation of new music become more prevalent.
 Such as making songs more catchier and shorter.

 The recommender system I would like to propose is for users to be recommended songs based on the 'DNA' of the music they have been listening to with the goal of potentially exposing the listener to songs form different genres and epochs.
-This is therefore a cluster or nearest neighbour recommendation system.
 This would broaden the horizon of music listeners and also bring attention to artists that create music as an artform as opposed to achieving the highest streaming numbers.

 ## Data Dictionary